Artist

 A rare and expensive album, Follia was originally issued in a very small quantity, with a gatefold laminated cover.

-The first issue should be from 1969, as claimed by Celi himself and by the record company which currently owns the Studio 7 in Naples.
-A later reissue appeared around 1973-75, with slight differences on the cover, and sold in a low number of copies.
-Some of these had a sticker on the cover with the writing "Disco censurato dalla RAI!" ("Record banned by RAI", the italian TV company).
+Keyboardist Ciscognetti (who was the arranger of the entire album and composed Il presidente) in a 2021 interview, recalls May 1973 as the real recording date.
+Anyway the LP was issued in 1973, and sold a low number of copies.
+Some of these had a sticker on the cover with the writing "Disco censurato dalla RAI!" ("Record banned by RAI", the Italian TV company).

-The record only had a limited local distribution, but many brand new copies of the second pressing were frequently offered on sale since the 90's, still at very high prices.
+The record only had a limited local distribution, but many unsold copies were frequently offered on sale since the 90's, still at very high prices.

-The CD reissue also contains two bonus tracks, from their 1974 single.
-No counterfeits exist.
+The Mellow CD reissue also contains two bonus tracks, from their 1971 single.

 Follia - gatefold cover